-With this secret stash, your holiday cocktail party guests who were raised right and your signature cocktail from this list of ingredients, you’ll have more than enough for your guests and not too much for your wallet.
+With this secret stash, your holiday cocktail party guests who were raised right and your signature cocktail from this list of ingredients in the Budget Buster Bundle, you’ll have more than enough for your guests and not too much for your wallet.

 7. Announce it’s BYOB, then surprise with your signature cocktail

 The most expensive item at most any party is the alcohol.
 That’s why we’re putting so much emphasis on alcohol in this article about your holiday cocktail party.
 If you don’t want to pre-hack your holiday cocktail party, you can always just hack it.
-Tell your friends the party is BYOB and that you’ll provide the bombdiggidy food with this printable list and shelter.
+Tell your friends the party is BYOB and that you’ll provide the bombdiggidy food with this printable list in the Budget Buster Bundle and shelter.

 Then, surprise all your guests with your signature cocktail.